-The problem is contract law is governed by state law.
+The problem is state law governs contracts.
 When you use a form invoice purchased at your local office supply store, the form is written to comply with the laws of your state.
 The vast majority of visitors to your online store, however, are not going to be located in your state.
-This makes blanket forms not only useless, but dangerous as the terms in them may violate the laws of the state either you or the customer is in.
+This location issue makes blanket forms not only useless, but dangerous since the language might violate the law of one state or another.
 Don’t use this junk!

 The terms and conditions for an online store tend to be lengthy.
 The reason is there is much to cover in the financial transaction.
-Basic issues include:
+Typical issues include:

 - Return policies,